splorp/npds-tracker-server/readme.txt

 0.1.29 [16 March 2002]

 	[PG] Fixed the bug in processing of console commands, so now lowercase commands work.
-	[PG] The console now says "server validation test started" before it finishes the validation.
+	[PG] The console now says “server validation test started” before it finishes the validation.
 	[PG] The tracker was waiting forever for an answer from fellow trackers, which was bad.
 	[PG] Added style information to colorize the table.
 	[PG] The server performs a verification on startup.